-Beyond the Boring Lunch Box: Awesome Lunch Ideas to Mix Up Your Routine
+Beyond the Boring Lunchbox: Ideas to Mix Up Your Routine

 Sometimes making a fun and healthy lunch isn’t easy, so we’ve gathered some awesome tips on how to liven up this mid-day meal for your little ones and help you beat the lunch box blues.
 Instead of finding out they trashed the lunch you packed, you’ll be hearing how excited they were over finding their very own “Mommy McMeal” at lunchtime.

 Take your kiddos grocery shopping with you to encourage them to help out with the lunch packing duties.
 Have them pick out different ingredients, like fruits, vegetables, and healthy snacks (maybe let them choose between plums or peaches this week), or tell them that they can select one special item from the whole store for a fun treat.
 Sharing the food experience with your little ones will give them the ultimate interactive meal and get them excited to see their picks appear in their lunch boxes this week.

 2. Breakfast for Lunch

 Schedule a midday appearance for the most important meal of the day!
 Your kids will love being surprised with an awesome breakfast for lunch.
 Use two pancakes as the bread for a sausage sandwich and serve with a side of fruit, or try wrapping up an omelette in a tortilla for an easy breakfast burrito.
 Try one of our 5 Easy Breakfast Meals for even more brunch suggestions.